jurisan/Classic_Arcade_Game_Frogger/README.md

 clone the directory and open the index.html in browser.

 Rules of the Game:
-Start with 3 lives (Hearts), every successful crossing to the other side of the road will give you 3 diamonds.
+Start with 3 lives (Hearts), every successful crossing to the other side of the road will give you 3 stars.
 BUT...
-Each collision will cost you 1 heart life and 1 diamond.
+Each collision will cost you 1 heart life and 1 star.
 Lose 3 hearts/lives and game over!

 To Play the Game: